 Healthy Movements Are Key to a Healthy Life

-As a result, profound effects ripple through our body because we’re combining these simple movements.
+As a result, profound effects ripple through our bodies because we’re combining these simple movements.

 Noteworthy, walking does more than just get us around and burn calories.
 The movement of your feet and ankles helps to push blood back up toward your heart because it’s an action it can’t do alone.

 Movements start as simple as rubbing your face and as complex as a yoga pose.
-Movements naturally become an ingrained habit which often feel difficult to change or even recognize.
+Movements naturally become an ingrained habit that often feels difficult to change or even recognize.